Finance And Relationship Are A Big Deal Especially When You Move In Together

-- Person A has no place to live or where they live is not ideal based on their needs or society’s.
+- Person A has no place to live or where they live is not ideal based on their needs or societies.

 - Person B has a nice place that is functional and one that Person A could see themselves living in.

-- Neither Person A or Person B are in a relationship
+- Neither Person A or Person B is in a relationship

 n. pl. ho·boes or ho·bos1.
 One who wanders from place to place without a permanent home or a means of livelihood.2.
 A migrant worker.3. also hobo bag A large, crescent-shaped handbag with a single shoulder strap and usually a zippered top.